 You’re more likely to get DVT if:

-If you’re travelling on a long-distance flight or sitting for 4 hours or more, take extra care and follow your midwife or doctor’s advice.
+If you’re travelling on a long-distance flight or sitting for 4 hours or more, talk to your midwife as you may need medication.
+Follow your midwife or doctor’s advice.

 Translations and alternative formats of this information are available from Public Health Scotland.

 If you need a different language or format, please contact email@example.com.